Raghvender1205/VectorDB/README.md

 3. Use advanced datastructures for fast nearest neighbor searches.
 4. Adding concurrency for handling multiple queries simultaneously
 5. Scaling up with a distributed system approach.
+6. Add more logs in server
+7. More robust structure.

 ### Some more options
 1. Currently, your VectorDB uses Euclidean distance.
 You can add support for other distance metrics like Cosine similarity and Dot Product.